srl-labs/sros-anysec-macsec-lab/README.md

 sudo containerlab deploy -c
 ```

 > [!NOTE]
-> Note for WSL deployments: For WSL deployments you need to the following environment variable prior to lab deployment.
+> Note for WSL deployments: For WSL deployments you need to set the following environment variable prior to the lab deployment.
 > ```bash
-> # Export env var
+> # Export env var => To remove use: unset PANEL_PORT
 > export PANEL_PORT=4173
-> # To remove use `unset PANEL_PORT`
 > ```
 >
 >To make it persistent use the following